wingman1960/rovers/readme.md

-### Quickstart
+# Prerequisite

-## Node.js is the only global dependency for this project.
-Please install ensure node version = 8.11.1 by
+### Node.js is the only global dependency for this project.
+Please ensure the Node.js version installed  = v8.11.1 by

-    node -v
+    $ node -v
+    v8.11.1

+# Quickstart
-    npm install
+    $ npm install
-    npm start --loglevel silent
+    $ npm start --loglevel silent
-### Testing
+# Testing
-Jasmine specs are located alongside the modules they're testing, and follow the naming convention *_spec.js.
+Mocha and Chai are used for unit test and
+Nyc are used for code coverage testing
-To run tests and rerun when files change:
+### To run the unit test and code coverage

-    npm test
+    $ npm test
 ### The Problem